khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - With Amazon Eventbridge, the downstream application would need to immediately process the events whenever they arrive, thereby making it a tightly coupled scenario.
 - Further, Amazon EventBridge uses a defined JSON-based structure for events and allows you to create rules that are applied across the entire event body to select events to forward to a target.
 -  At launch, Amazon EventBridge is has limited throughput (see Service Limits) which can be increased upon request, and typical latency of around half a second.

+## Elastic Inference accelerator
+- Amazon Elastic Inference accelerators are GPU-powered hardware devices that are designed to work with any Amazon EC2 instance, Amazon Sagemaker instance, or Amazon ECS task to accelerate deep learning inference workloads at a low cost.
+- They are for workloads that need deep learning.
+- Also, AWS PrivateLink VPC Endpoints are needed for Elastic Inference accelerators, which makes it unsuitable for the current scenario.

 ## EC2
 ### elastic-fabric-adapter-efa
 ![](https://d1.awsstatic.com/Product-Page-Diagram_Elastic-Fabric-Adapter_How-it-Works_updated.2a51303e17a203eb094ab098ebc31a61dab66365.png)